Simplified Intents¶

 Execution depends only on post-trade solvency.

-The trade functions as a direct exposure update: equal and opposite exposure changes applied simultaneously.
+The trade functions as a direct vector update to Conditional Account Value. equal and opposite changes applied simultaneously.

 Why Intents Are Simplified¶